Sunday, July 10, 2022

 “Let’s not fuck around.
 We’ve descended into civil war,” Rhodes [said]…Leading up to the election, Rhodes put out a call for his followers to protect the country against what he believes to be an “insurrection” and an attempt to undermine Trump.
 “Our POTUS will not go down without a fight,” reads a recent Oath Keepers email blast.
 “He WILL NOT concede.
 This election was stolen from We The People.
 We will prevail but we need your help!
 Or we will lose our democracy.”

-On March 1, 2023, they are sentenced to 11.5 to 23 months in prison, followed by four more years on probation.
+On March 1, 2023, they were sentenced to 11.5 to 23 months in prison, followed by four years on probation.

 Trump supporter, QAnon, ready for violence (Lamotta).